 - Cool before serving and storage (refrigerate short term or freeze for longer storage).
 Pampered pooches might enjoy their treats warmed slightly for extra smell and flavour.
 Doggone delicious!

 Meatball Dog Treat Making Tips and Tricks

 - Meatball dog treats don’t have their own special post in our pet chef help section.
-They’re very similar to making meatloaf style dog-friendly cakes, so they’re grouped with our comprehensive post on homemade dog cakes.
+They’re very similar to making meatloaf style dog-friendly cakes, and are part of our comprehensive pet chef help post on homemade dog cakes.
 You can check it out for additional information on ingredients, storage, and more.

 - Treats can be made smaller for little dogs or broken up for serving.
 Cooking times will vary depending on your meatball size.

 - Note that the parsley in this recipe was coarsely chopped and measured as a loose volume, not packed.
 Adjust the quantity to suit your pet and your preferences, but don’t use too much.

 - If you are substituting dried parsley for chopped fresh parsley, you’ll want to use a lot less!
 A sprinkle of dried herbs will do just fine.

 - Parsley isn’t only a dog-friendly breath freshener.
 It also has some great nutritional content and other potential health benefits.
 As with all treats and dietary add-ins, small quantities are best.
 Check out this little slideshow at Modern Dog for ideas on other dog-friendly herbs.
 You can also skip the herbs or use less if you prefer.